Little Victories (Strypes album): Background and recording

 The album was the follow-up to their debut L.P, Snapshot, released in September 2013.

 Guitarist Josh McClorey stated that the origins of the songs featured on the album came from writing songs in vans or planes where he was unable to access instruments while on tour.
-He said that they the lyrics were initially put to acoustic guitar or sung to drum loops before the band would "jam them out".
+He said that the lyrics were initially put to acoustic guitar or sung to drum loops before the band would "jam them out".
 McClorey stated that he wrote about "whatever he was going through" with the majority of the lyrics being based around "normal 19-year-old things" such as friendships and relationships as well as his experiences as a member of a band and being on tour.
 "Get Into It" was the first song recorded for the album, being recorded with Logic in the band's home studio in May 2014.

 The band got into contact with producers Charlie Russell and Bradley Spence via their tour manager, who shared an office space.
 They were willing to go into the studio with the band to do a free studio session with them, to which the band accepted.
 The session was a success and the band hired the producers to work with them on their sophomore album full-time.

 The band recorded the album in a similar fashion to their debut, where they would enter the studio for around a week before spending about 2 weeks at home or playing gigs.
 The band recorded the songs mainly from September–November 2014, finishing the sessions off fully in January the next year.

 The name "Little Victories" came about after the band's manager Niall Walsh (drummer Evan Walsh's father) heard it on the radio.
 The band chose it because they all liked it and felt it wasn't pretentious, almost "self-deprecating" even.

 The album cover was taken from an old picture taken in Cavan Town, County Cavan, where the band was based.
 It depicts a young boy winning a prize for his dog, which the band found to be amusing.
 It was adapted into cover art by Universal.